Registration

 This link is valid for a limited time, so I am advised not to wait to complete this verification.

-Important: You must activate your online account to access the "PJWEB" application, which will allow me to submit the required supporting documents to complete my administrative registration.
+Important: You must activate your IT account to access the “PJWEB” application, which will allow me to submit the required supporting documents to complete my administrative registration.

-I can't log in to my digital account.
+I can't log in to my computer account.
 What should I do?

 Where can I find my UM digital account (ENT)?

-You can access your ENT account on the UM website by clicking "Direct Access" in the left-hand column, then selecting the "Platform" tab, and then "ENT."
+You can access your ENT account on the UM website: in the left-hand column, click “Direct Access,” then the “Platform” tab, and select “ENT.”

 Complaints:

-Please contact the Registrar’s Office first, either in person or by email at the following address, for any complaints:
+For any complaints, please contact the Registrar’s Office first, either in person or by email at the following address:

 iutn-reclamation@umontpellier.fr

 If you do not receive a clear and specific response to your request, you can fill out the complaint form , in which you should describe the steps you have taken.
-An acknowledgment of receipt will be sent to the email address you provided on the form.
+You will receive an acknowledgment of receipt at the email address you provided on the form.

-If you are eligible for a refund (scholarship recipient, apprentice, etc.) after paying the fees, please contact the Registrar’s Office.
+If you are eligible for a refund (scholarship recipient, apprentice, etc.) after paying your tuition, please contact the Registrar's Office.